0xmetaschool/ai-mock-interview/README.md

 </div>

 ## How to use the application

-1. Sign-in using Google, email or facebook account.
+1. Sign in using Google, email, or Facebook account.
-2. Add a new interview and provide job role, description and years of experience.
+2. Add a new interview and provide the job role, description, and years of experience.
 3. Respond to AI-generated questions and record them for the feedback.
-4. The AI will evaluate the answers and provide you a complete feedback.
+4. The AI will evaluate the answers and provide you with complete feedback.
-5. History of user interviews are saved on dashboard and a User can re-attempt the existing interviews from the dashboard as well.
+5. History of user interviews is saved on the dashboard and a User can re-attempt the existing interviews from the dashboard as well.

 ## Contributing